AlkiviadisAleiferis/hyperpack/docs/source/figures.rst

   - ``"width"`` and ``"height"`` can be omitted, and a default 1700x1700px size will be given.
 If given, they must be positive integers, or a ``SettingsError`` will be raised.
   - If **kaleido** (version >= 0.2.1) isn't found in execution environment, a ``SettingsError`` will be raised.

-figure's export format
+export -> format
 ######################

-It's the file extension and is determined by the ``"format"`` key.
+It's the file extension and is determined by the ``"format"`` key ("pdf", "png", "jpeg", "webp", "svg").

     **If exportation is done to** ``html`` type, format is unecessary to be provided, and if it is provided it won't affect the operation or validation, since the format is standard ``.html`` extension.